 Statistics show that a lot of the professional CS:GO players are using low sensitivity settings.
 I cannot state enough how important it is to use a low in-game sensitivity/DPI/CPI.
 If you are used to very high sensitivity, it might take some time for you to get used to a very low sensitivity – but trust me, in the end, it will improve your game and aim immensely.
 You will need to move your mouse a lot more, but again, you will get used to it.
 I have lowered my sensitivity many times, and right now I play with 810 CPI and 1 in-game sensitivity – making my total sensitivity 810 (800 x 1).
 For me, it feels perfectly normal.

 To back up my statement about good players are using low sensitivity, i found a survey (sorry link is broken) some time ago.
 I have taken two graphs from the survey that you can see below.

-Sensitivity index is the same as the total mouse sensitivity i mentioned before.
-As you can see, most higher ranked players have a sensitivity index around 1000, whereas people ranked in Silver has an index around 3000.
-Also 400 DPI seems to be the most popular choice.
+The sensitivity index is the same as the total mouse sensitivity I mentioned before.
+As you can see, most higher-ranked players have a sensitivity index of around 1000, whereas people ranked in Silver have an index around 3000.
+Also, 400 DPI seems to be the most popular choice.
 I can highly relate this to myself.
 When I started playing CS:GO many years ago, my mouse sens was crazy high.
 I got ranked in the upper Silver range.
-I couldn’t land headshots quickly enough and couldn’t understand why until I researched about mouse settings.
+I couldn’t land headshots quickly enough and couldn’t understand why until I researched mouse settings.
 Now I am in the Global Elite with a total sens of 810.